XiaoTianCan/ASRA/draft-xxx-sidrops-autonomous-system-relationship-authorization-00.md

 - ASy is ASx's customer/peer (or other non-provider roles) instead of ASx's provider, but ASx puts ASy into its provider-set in the ASPA record.
 The bogus records may be leveraged by attackers to launch route hijack attacks.

+- ASy is ASx's provider.
+ASx puts ASy into its provider-set in the ASPA record, but ASy intentionally or unintentionally puts ASx into its provider-set.
+According to the records of the two ASes, the relationship between them is mutual transit.
+The bogus records may be leveraged by attackers to launch route hijack attacks.

 - ASx and ASy are not adjacent, but ASx puts ASy into its provider-set in the ASPA record.
 The bogus records may be leveraged by attackers to launch route hijack attacks.

 Bogus records bring two risks: